ivancheban/hugo-docdock/content/create-page/page-slide.md

 ___

-## Getting up
+## Use Markdown syntax

-- Turn off alarm
+- Turn your markdown file into a slide
-- Get out of bed
+- Use RevealJS technology

 ___